ruralbrewer/docker-web-apache/README.md

 # docker-web-apache
-A basic docker web stack with NGINX, Php, Redis, and Mysql
+A basic docker web stack with Apache, Php, Redis, and Mysql

 **Basic Usage**
 1. Clone into your local project directory.